St Columba’s is part of the Catholic Diocese of Shrewsbury, Registered Charity No 234025.

 St Columba’s is part of the ‘Local Pastoral Area’ (LPA 11) for Chester and District.
 This includes the parishes of St Clare (Lache), St Cuthbert (Mouldsworth), St Francis (City Centre), St Thomas Becket (Tarporley), St Theresa (Blacon) and St Werburgh (City Centre).

 The church was established in 1965 to serve the people of North East Chester and its surrounding districts.
-Today, as well as people from all over Chester and its environs, regular attendees include students from University of Chester, Chester Law School, and the Dale and Fox Army Barracks.

 Our Parish Priest is Fr.
 Jonathan Brandon, appointed to the parish with effect from 7th February 2016.
 Bishop Mark has given Fr.
 Jonathan the role of bringing together the parishes of St Columba and St Theresa (Blacon), the two parishes eventually to be served by one priest.
 Bishop Mark has appointed Fr.
 Isidore Madueke to assist Fr.
 Jonathan with this transition, and he is resident at St Theresa’s.